Follow in the footsteps of Scotland’s Braveheart!

 Make your way through three exhibition galleries within the Monument; The Hall of Arms, The Hall of Heroes and the Royal Chamber.

 The Crown at the top of the building is accessed via a spiral staircase, with a total of 246 steps.
-Once you reach the top, enjoy 360-degree panoramic views across Scotland’s historical heartland.
+This climb is worth it as from the top you will enjoy 360-degree panoramic views across Scotland’s historical heartland.

 Dumbarton Castle

 Dumbarton Castle is set high upon a volcanic rock in the Firth of Clyde.
-The Wallace Tower was built in the early 15th century and was originally four storeys high – it may have been used as a royal residence when Dumbarton Castle was owned directly by the crown.
+It guards the point where the River Leven joins the River Clyde.
+The Wallace Tower was built in the early 15th century and was originally four storeys high.
+It may have been used as a royal residence when Dumbarton Castle was owned directly by the crown.

 Lanark